automationbroker/apb/docs/developers.md

 ## Actions

-An action for a Service Bundle is the command that the Bundle is run with.
+An action for a APB is the command that the Bundle is run with.
 5 standard actions that we support are `provision`, `deprovision`, `bind`, `unbind`, and `test`.
 For an action to be valid there must be a valid file in the `playbooks` directory named `<action>.yml`.
 These playbooks can do anything which also means that you can technically create any action you would like.
 Our [mediawiki-apb](https://github.com/ansibleplaybookbundle/mediawiki123-apb/blob/master/playbooks/update.yml) has an example of creating an action `update`.

 Most Bundles will normally have a `provision` to create resources and a `deprovision` action to destroy the resources when deleting the service.